GoogleCloudPlatform/click-to-deploy-solutions/three-tier-gke/README.md

 This solution focuses on the combination of GKE clusters, which allows for automatic scaling as needed, Cloud SQL as a relational database, Cloud Storage for unstructured data, and Memorystore for caching, which reduces database access on frequent queries.
 This solution provides a powerful and robust infrastructure for hosting a three-tier web application.

+## Use cases

+These are some examples of the use cases you can build on top of this architecture:

+* __E-commerce Platform__ : Build a robust e-commerce platform where the presentation layer handles the user interface and shopping cart functionality.
+The business logic layer manages inventory, order processing, and payment integration.

+* __Content Management System (CMS)__: Create a scalable CMS where the presentation layer handles content creation, editing, and publishing.
+The business logic layer manages user authentication, access controls, and content organization.
+Cloud SQL for MySQL stores content metadata, user profiles, and settings, while Cloud Storage stores media files, such as images and videos.

+* __Analytics Dashboard__ : Develop an analytics dashboard where users can visualize and explore data insights.
+The presentation layer provides interactive data visualizations and filtering options.
+The business logic layer handles data processing, aggregation, and query optimization.

+Some common use examples include Cloud SQL for MySQL storing product catalogs, customer profiles, and transactional data, while Cloud Storage securely stores product images and other media assets.

 Resources created
 - VPC
 - GKE